sotrh/learn-wgpu/docs/beginner/tutorial9-models/README.md

 }
 ```

-The `Material` is pretty simple, it's just the name and one texture.
-Our cube obj actually has 2 textures, but one is a normal map, and we'll get to those [later](../../intermediate/tutorial11-normals).
+The `Material` is pretty simple.
+It's just the name and one texture.
+Our cube obj actually has two textures, but one is a normal map, and we'll get to those [later](../../intermediate/tutorial11-normals).
 The name is more for debugging purposes.

 Speaking of textures, we'll need to add a function to load a `Texture` in `resources.rs`.